Abdelrhman2022/Data-Warehouse-project-Fall-semester-2021-2022/README.md

 # Data Warehouse project Fall semester 2021-2022
- SSIS Project then Create a Dashboard using Power bi

  # Dataset

 Bike-sharing systems are a means of renting bicycles where the process of obtaining membership, rental, and bike return is automated via a network of kiosk locations throughout a city.
 Using these systems, people are able rent a bike from one location and return it to a different place on an as-needed basis.
 Currently, there are over 500 bike-sharing programs around the world.